 - Neck Snap: After returning from the dip in the water that was supposed kill him, a very pissed-off Riggs attacks a mook with a chain and twists his neck around.

-- And then, Riggs slamming a car door multiple times on the mook's partner.
+- And then, Riggs slamming a car door multiple times on the mook's partner, which seems to damage his neck as well.

 - Nice Job Breaking It, Hero!: Riggs should have told Rika to RUN LIKE HELL instead of dropping her off at her apartment.